Writing Center at Aquinas College

 The AQ Writing Center is also a great place to build community and begin to understand what makes good academic writing.
 At the AQ Writing Center, we like to say "Friends don't let friends write alone!"

-Writers can only set one appointment per week to ensure that the Writing Center is available to as many writers as possible.
+We ask writers to set only one appointment per week to ensure that the Writing Center is available to as many writers as possible.

-We understand this may be frustrating for writers who are working on multiple papers at the same time.
+We understand this may be frustrating for writers who are working on multiple papers at the same or need extended time.
 We strongly recommend planning ahead: review your syllabi and your due dates early in the semester, and plan to set appointments at the Writing Center in advance.

 Consultants will not proofread or edit your paper for you.
 If you wish to focus on grammar and mechanics, a consultant will help you locate patterns of error, as well as errors impeding communication.
 The consultant will help you learn how to identify and amend those errors; our goal is to help you become more familiar and confident with identifying and handling those errors on your own.